vintasoftware/tapioca-wrapper/docs/source/quickstart.rst

 **Yes, you are in the right place**

-There is a good chance you found this page because you clicked a link from some python package called **tapioca-*SOMETHING* **.
+There is a good chance you found this page because you clicked a link from some python package called **tapioca-SOMETHING**.
 Well, welcome!
 You are in the right place, this page will teach you the basics of how to use the package that sent you here.
-If you didn't arrive here from other package, please keep reading, the concepts learned here applies to any tapioca-***package*** available.
+If you didn't arrive here from other package, please keep reading, the concepts learned here applies to any tapioca-**package** available.

 What's tapioca?
 ===============